 - Always compliment the hostess on her house, her food, her table.
 Remember, she put a lot of effort to have you as a guest so show your appreciation.
 (That could fall under entertaining and hospitality.)

 - If you have some food restrictions, do not expect the hostess to prepare a separate meal for you.
 It’s also inappropriate to bring your own food.
 Try to find something that you can eat.
 You can eat before hand, and just partake of a small portion at the party.
 But never refuse to eat anything.
 It’s rude.
 I saw this quote: “An aversion is not an allergy.
 Try your best to choke down what’s on your plate ~ even if you don’t like it.”
 Amen.

 - In this day of iPhones, leave it in the car or your purse or put it on vibrate.
 Never get it out and start talking or texting at the party.
 RUDE!
 One or 2 party pics are O.K.
 (Exception: If you have a babysitter and want to check on the kids, do it once, discreetly and in private.)

 - Don’t overstay your welcome.
 If the hostess is yawning loudly and switching the lights on and off in the kitchen, you have probably overstayed your welcome.
 I once had to ask some guests (it was an office party at our home) to turn off the lights, let the dog in, and lock the door on the way out ~ I kid you not.
 Those folks were never invited to my house again.

 - Graciously thank your hostess for the invitation, the food, the lovely party, etc. If it was a large event, like an open house, a written thank you is preferred, but not required.
 But if the party was on a smaller scale, then YOU MUST write a thank you note.
 (See #7 above.)

-I hope these 21 tips for holiday etiquette and hospitality help you create stress-free holiday hospitality this season.
+I hope these 21 tips for holiday etiquette and hospitality help you create stress-free holiday season.
 Always remember that the most important thing at a party are the people ~ they’re the blessing.